To remain successful in today’s economy, many manufacturers are looking for ways to:

 For example, say a conversion step calls for the purchase of setup carts.
 You know what setup carts will cost.
 You also know what the new changeover process is saving you in utilization.
 Therefore, you can measure costs against savings and validate your setup cart purchase.

-Once your SMED team has documented your new changeover process, send it to your Customer Success Engineer!
+Once your SMED team has documented your new changeover process, send it to your Amper Customer Success Engineer!
 We’ll adjust the Amper setup tool to reflect those changes and measure the difference in setup times before and after the event.
 We’ll help you validate your progress and measure your savings.

 Have you ever found out that a machine was still in setup way too late?
 Have your margins already been shot with that job and now you’re just rushing to get it done?

-The Keys to Improving OEE
+The keys to improving OEE

 For most of our customers, it only takes a few hours to get fully up and running—but wow, does it make a difference.
 Most Amper customers see an overall utilization improvement of anywhere between 2-10%.
-Most find the system pays for itself in about two months.
+Most find the system pays for itself in about two months!